ztomas-codes/MyMVCStructure/README.md

 ```bash
 http://localhost/{Controller}/{MethodInController}/{Params spliced by /}
 ```
-Then it will fetch view by Controller name and Method name for example when i have url like this:
+It will fetch view by Controller name and Method name for example when i have url like this:

 ```bash
 http://localhost/home/whereis/LordMefloun